top of page

 shabbat

 Join us on Shabbat for experimental, ecstatic and contemplative Jewish spiritual practices.
 Our services are filled with music, rich silence, prayer, Torah reading and Torah study.
 No Hebrew literacy is necessary.
+Everyone is welcome!

 Image from iOS (1) (1).jpg